samlawski/codecookies/flask-2-tutorial/09-crud.md

   db.session.commit()
 ```

-This will jsut create a cookie.
+This will just create a cookie.
 Next, we want to **Act**, which means we want to execute the function that we're actually testing:

 ```py
 def test_cookie_update(client):